x1angli/cvt2utf/README.md

 #### Why do we choose UTF-8 among all charsets?

 __A__: For i18n, UTF-8 is wide spread.
-It is the defacto starndard for non-English texts.
+It is the de facto standard for non-English texts.

 Compared with UTF-16, UTF-8 is usually more compact and "with full fidelity".
 It also doesn't suffer from the endianness issue of UTF-16.